harshp2008/Notes/content/index.md

 For now it is either empty or just an handful of contributors, but I hope it can grow through contributions.
 ## How to Contribute

 Want to contribute?
 Want to put your own spin on this notes and explain thing in a better way ?
 We invite you to do so, frankly any help will be greatly appreciated.
-You just need to setup your personal computer using this few easy step linked here:
+You just need to setup your personal computer using this few easy steps linked here:

 [[Setting up| Setting up your PC for Obsidian + Quartz]]